Call Us: 800-299-3770 Fax: 508-651-2674

 For a long time, I’ve been aware that Trainers don’t consider themselves Presenters.
 Whenever Trainers Warehouse tried to sell “presentation” products, our customers were clearly not into them.
 These days, as I’ve been attending a handful of conferences, I recognize t...
 Read More

 The Myth: The image Edgar Dale’s Cone of Learning is so tempting.
-For those of us who are advocates active learning, it visually tells us that talking at people, lecturing, just isn’t enough.
-We do better as teachers and trainers if we let learners see, hear, experience, try and teach ...
+For those of us who are advocates of active learning, it visually tells us that talking at people and lecturing, just isn’t enough.
+We do better as teachers and trainers if we let learners see, hear, experience, try and ...
 Read More

 A Sane Approach to Email